Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Recall that thermostatic expansion valves are also called TEVs or TXVs.
 These are the most commonly used metering devices.
 Let's get started by watching a video about how they work.

 TXVs regulate the flow of liquid refrigerant going into the evaporator coils based on its temperature.
-For example, during summers, if an evaporator’s temperature is high due to hot air, more refrigerant is sent by a TXV.
-This cools down evaporator coils and the air flowing over them.
+For example, during summers, if an evaporator's temperature is high due to hot air, more refrigerant is sent by a TXV.
+This cools down the evaporator coils and the warm air passing over them, producing cold air for the building.

 Recall that electronic expansion valves are also called EEVs or EXVs.
 Electronic Expansion Valves (EEV) control the flow of refrigerants electronically.
 Let's watch a video explaining how they work.